microsoft/FluidFramework/packages/dds/shared-object-base/api-report/shared-object-base.api.md

 import { IEventThisPlaceHolder } from '@fluidframework/core-interfaces';
 import { IExperimentalIncrementalSummaryContext } from '@fluidframework/runtime-definitions';
 import { IFluidDataStoreRuntime } from '@fluidframework/datastore-definitions';
+import { IFluidHandle } from '@fluidframework/core-interfaces/internal';
-import { IFluidHandle } from '@fluidframework/core-interfaces';
+import { IFluidHandle as IFluidHandle_2 } from '@fluidframework/core-interfaces';
-import { IFluidHandleContext } from '@fluidframework/core-interfaces';
+import { IFluidHandleContext } from '@fluidframework/core-interfaces/internal';
-import { IFluidHandleInternal } from '@fluidframework/core-interfaces';
+import { IFluidHandleInternal } from '@fluidframework/core-interfaces/internal';
 import { IGarbageCollectionData } from '@fluidframework/runtime-definitions';
 import { ISequencedDocumentMessage } from '@fluidframework/protocol-definitions';
 import { ISummaryTreeWithStats } from '@fluidframework/runtime-definitions';